 Nestled in the heart of the Weardale, The Durham Dales, is the small market town of Stanhope.
 This is a wonderful spot to discover more about the Durham Dales or to venture from on foot, or as the gateway to more dales adventures.
-In fact it was from here I did one of my favourite short walks last year with much history and amazing views.
+In fact it was from here I did one of my favourite short walks above the town of Stanhope last year with much history and amazing views.

 As you enter the town you will see the church not too far from the Durham Dales Centre, but the churchyard is home to more than the usual, it has a magical example of a fossilised tree!
 A tree from 320 million years ago.